 Houghton's Pond is a small and soothing place to take kids to swim at the beach or get in a quiet morning run.
 It is about 24 acres in size.
 The shallow beach makes it perfect for taking a romantic walk or snapping a few evening photos as the colors cascade across the sky.
 You can bring your pooch too as long as they are on a leash.

-Restaurants and Specialty Food Stops to Check Out
+Restaurants and Specialty Food Stops to Check Out in Milton

 Steel & Rye is an American diner that tops the list for best places to eat in the community.
 If you like Chilaquiles Verdes, then expect to get a spicy treat here.
 They also serve vegetarian and gluten-free dishes.